Youth Equity Project

 With your help we will target barriers to participation – cost, food, transportation, gear, and outreach.
 By providing significantly more scholarship funding and working with our partners to enroll eligible students, your contribution will add greatly to what providers currently muster on their own.
 Let’s make sure more kids get a chance to engage and succeed!

-As you consider your end of year charitable giving, we ask you to include the Youth Equity Project.
+As you consider your annual charitable giving, we ask you to include the Youth Equity Project.
 Your gift will make a difference.
 We are grateful for all you do for our wonderful community and would appreciate your support for the Youth Equity Project.